ni/nimble/packages/nimble-components/src/select/specs/filterable-select-hld.md

 }
 ```

 Then, when handling the `filter-input` event, clients should perform the desired filtering using the provided filter text.
 Additionally, they should set the `loading` attribute to `true` while the options are being loaded into the DOM, and then set it back to `false` when the loading process is complete.
-A `filter-input` event will also be emitted with its `filterText` set to empty string upon closure of the dropdown if both the `filter-mode` was not set to `none` _and_ the filter input contains non-empty text.
+The `filter-input` event is emitted any time the user types a character in the filter input and also when the dropdown is closed (in which case the `filterText` in the details will always be an empty string).

-_IMPORTANT_: When using the `dynamic` filter mode, clients are responsible for making sure the options that are placed in the DOM meet one of the following criteria:
+_IMPORTANT_: When using the `manual` filter mode, clients are responsible for the following:

--   The option is some reasonable default option when there is no filter text provided _OR_
--   The option display text matches the provided filter in an understandable way _OR_
--   The option is a placeholder option
+-   The currently selected option is included in the set of options placed in the DOM regardless of match against filter (and have its `hidden` state adjusted as needed)
+-   Placeholder options should not be filtered out

+##### Groups

+When using the `filterMode: manual` option along with [groups](./option-groups-hld.md), clients will also need to determine the appropriate matching behavior against the `ListOptionGroup` elements.
+Our guidance will be that filter text should be able to be matched against _any_ text in the group label, and when that matches, _all_ options within that group should be visible.

+_Notes_:

-_Note: When the_ `loading` _attribute is set, we will display localizable text at the bottom of the dropdown (defaulting to "Loading"), along with the spinner icon._
+-   When the* `loading-visible` \_attribute is set, we will display localizable text at the bottom of the dropdown (defaulting to "Loading"), along with the spinner icon.*
+-   The `Select` will not peform any debouncing as the user types into the filter input.
+It is expected that clients can perform any debouncing that is needed easily at the app level.

 #### LabelProviderCore